buditanrim/buditanrim.github.io/_posts/2021-02-24-product-design-leadership-role.md

 So, how do they differ?

-I subscribe to how John P. Kotter put it.
-Management is about coping with complexity, and leadership is about coping with change.
-Management is about managing complexity by planning, budgeting, and organizing—establishing steps and ways to achieve a specific objective.
+I subscribe to how John P. Kotter put it. _Management is about coping with complexity, and leadership is about coping with change._ Management is about managing complexity by planning, budgeting, and organizing—establishing steps and ways to achieve a specific objective.
 In contrast, leadership setting a direction by developing long-term vision and strategies.

 Management aims the predictability by nature, while leadership focus is to create changes.

-We'll talk more about the difference in the next post.
-For now, let's focus on why it's necessary to create changes.

-Why change at all?
-Well, companies compete with each other.
+But why change at all?
+The reason for that is because companies compete with each other.
 Every company is trying to be different from others, so they can have a unique value proposition.
 Also, considering how fast the technologies evolve, international competition or new customer insights while in the product discovery.
 That said, changes are necessary if the company wants to survive and stay relevant in the market.

 > More changes require more leadership.